 The final major piece of a Part A application is the proposed plan for the project.
 A written description of the plans for each feature and space is included in a box next to the description of current conditions.
 The application also requires floor plans of the proposed work.

-• The project is approved—If you carry out your plans as written in your Part A application, your home should qualify as a certified substantial rehabilitation after you complete all the proper paperwork.
+• The project is approved.
+If you carry out your plans as written in your Part A application, your home should qualify as a certified substantial rehabilitation after you complete all the proper paperwork.

-• The project is approved with the conditions—Again, your project is approved, but you must follow the written conditions HPD sent back with your approval to have your home qualify as a certified substantial rehabilitation.
+• The project is approved with the conditions.
+Again, your project is approved, but you must follow the written conditions sent back with your approval to have your home qualify as a certified substantial rehabilitation.

-When you finish your project or your twenty-four months is up, it is time to file your Part B applications.
+When you finish your project or your 24 months is up, it is time to file your Part B applications.
 There are two forms for Part B, and they verify that you spent enough to qualify for each program.
 Your Part B forms will require the following information: the total project cost, the total QRE’s, the QRE’s spent on the exterior, and the fair market value of the home after rehabilitation.
 Along with this information, your Part B application will include photographs and a photo key of the completed project, so the HPD reviewers can take a second photographic tour of the house.

 If you followed the conditions and recommendations HPD sent with your Part A approval and spent enough on the project, you should receive notice that your Part B application was approved, and your house is now considered a certified substantial rehabilitation.
 This letter will ensure your tax freeze remains in place for the remainder of the eight and a half year period and will allow you to claim your tax credits against your state income tax.